jmuss07/Automated-Sign-Language/README.md

 | Hand Servos  | To control the individual fingers on the hand.                                                                      |
 | Elastic      | To let the hand servos bend/extend the fingers on the hand.                                                         |

+### Safety

+- The base box will be made of acrylic, and have the weight of the arm on it.
+If any point has too much stress, the acrylic could break.
+This would cause sharp edges, so there's **danger of cuts**.
+- If the whole arm will be able to rotate, and the fingers/wrist move quick, then there will be a lot of fast movement.
+If parts are not secured properly, there could be a **risk of parts flying off and hurting someone**.
+- As the physical interaction with the arm would be minimal, the **risk for electrical shock is low**.

 ### Images

 A basic sketch for how the tension of the front of the arm may look...